lukephills/email-subscribers/readme.txt

 == Frequently Asked Questions ==

-= Q1.
-What are all the steps to do after plugin activation? =
+*   Q1.
+What are all the steps to do after plugin activation?

-= Q2.
-How to setup subscription box widget? =
+*   Q2.
+How to setup subscription box widget?

-= Q3.
-How to import and export email address to subscriber list? =
+*   Q3.
+How to import and export email address to subscriber list?

-= Q4.
-How to compose static newsletter? =
+*   Q4.
+How to compose static newsletter?

-= Q5.
-How to add subscription box in posts? =
+*   Q5.
+How to add subscription box in posts?

-= Q6.
-How to modify the existing mails (Opt-in mail, Welcome mail, Admin mails) content? =
+*   Q6.
+How to modify the existing mails (Opt-in mail, Welcome mail, Admin mails) content?

-= Q7.
-How to send static newsletter manually? =
+*   Q7.
+How to send static newsletter manually?

-= Q8.
-Where to check sent mails? =
+*   Q8.
+Where to check sent mails?

-= Q9.
-How to configure notification email to subscribers when new posts are published? =
+*   Q9.
+How to configure notification email to subscribers when new posts are published?
+*   Q9.
+How to update default alert message from subscription box?

 FAQ Answer [http://www.gopiplus.com/work/2014/05/02/email-subscribers-wordpress-plugin/]
 (http://www.gopiplus.com/work/2014/05/02/email-subscribers-wordpress-plugin/)